addradio/specs/out/specification.md

 >
 > This section is not part of the specification.

-### Successfull communication with Authentication and 100-continue
+### Successful communication with Authentication and 100-continue

 This example demonstrates a successful communication between a Icecast2 server and a client using Authentication and 100-continue.